scholzj/kekspose/README.md

     A -.
 Deploys .-> D
 ```

-Kekspose is written in Java using the [Quarkus framework](https://quarkus.io/).
+Kekspose is written in Golang using the [Strimzi Go APIs](https://github.com/scholzj/strimzi-go).
 That allows it to provide native binaries to make it easier to run Keksposé.

 ## How to use Keksposé?